 Self Portrait

 Have each child create a self portrait.
-Then put it away with the date on it
+Then put it away with the date

-and send it home the last day of school with a portrait they make that day.
+and send it home the last day of school with a portrait they make

 It is really a neat way to see how far they have come!